+Share:

+Channel my

+experience and

-Channel the experiences and knowledge gained while overseas into Irish society.
+knowledge gained

+overseas at home.

-Do you:
+Will you:

-Agree to participate in any debriefing available after your placement?
+Consider participating in any debriefing available after your placement?

 Debriefing can offer you the opportunity to reflect on your experiences, and to provide any comments or suggestions you may have for the future development of a programme.
 Comhlámh provides a group debriefing service, and also provides support in helping to organise personal debriefing.